Costco Wholesale Co. (NASDAQ:COST) Shares Sold by Vigilare Wealth Management

-Vigilare Wealth Management lessened its holdings in shares of Costco Wholesale Co.
-(NASDAQ:COST) by 10.3% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 4,351 shares of the retailer’s stock after selling 502 shares during the period.
-Costco Wholesale makes up 1.0% of Vigilare Wealth Management’s holdings, making the stock its 20th biggest position.
+Vigilare Wealth Management trimmed its holdings in shares of Costco Wholesale Co.
+(NASDAQ:COST) by 10.3% during the second quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The institutional investor owned 4,351 shares of the retailer’s stock after selling 502 shares during the period.
+Costco Wholesale comprises 1.0% of Vigilare Wealth Management’s investment portfolio, making the stock its 20th largest position.
 Vigilare Wealth Management’s holdings in Costco Wholesale were worth $1,721,000 as of its most recent SEC filing.

-Several other institutional investors have also modified their holdings of the stock.
-44 Wealth Management LLC increased its holdings in Costco Wholesale by 0.8% in the second quarter.
-44 Wealth Management LLC now owns 10,664 shares of the retailer’s stock valued at $4,219,000 after buying an additional 82 shares in the last quarter.
-Addenda Capital Inc. grew its position in shares of Costco Wholesale by 6.6% in the second quarter.
-Addenda Capital Inc. now owns 26,090 shares of the retailer’s stock valued at $10,323,000 after purchasing an additional 1,604 shares during the period.
-Atlas Brown Inc. grew its position in shares of Costco Wholesale by 1.5% in the second quarter.
-Atlas Brown Inc. now owns 4,122 shares of the retailer’s stock valued at $1,631,000 after purchasing an additional 61 shares during the period.
+Several other hedge funds and other institutional investors have also recently bought and sold shares of the company.
+44 Wealth Management LLC lifted its position in shares of Costco Wholesale by 0.8% during the second quarter.
+44 Wealth Management LLC now owns 10,664 shares of the retailer’s stock worth $4,219,000 after purchasing an additional 82 shares in the last quarter.
+Addenda Capital Inc. lifted its position in shares of Costco Wholesale by 6.6% during the second quarter.
+Addenda Capital Inc. now owns 26,090 shares of the retailer’s stock worth $10,323,000 after purchasing an additional 1,604 shares in the last quarter.
+Atlas Brown Inc. lifted its position in shares of Costco Wholesale by 1.5% during the second quarter.
+Atlas Brown Inc. now owns 4,122 shares of the retailer’s stock worth $1,631,000 after purchasing an additional 61 shares in the last quarter.
 Bartlett & Co.
-LLC grew its position in shares of Costco Wholesale by 3.6% in the second quarter.
+LLC lifted its position in shares of Costco Wholesale by 3.6% during the second quarter.
 Bartlett & Co.
-LLC now owns 155,081 shares of the retailer’s stock valued at $61,361,000 after purchasing an additional 5,434 shares during the period.
-Finally, Blue Fin Capital Inc. grew its position in shares of Costco Wholesale by 2.5% in the second quarter.
-Blue Fin Capital Inc. now owns 10,106 shares of the retailer’s stock valued at $3,998,000 after purchasing an additional 244 shares during the period.
-62.38% of the stock is owned by hedge funds and other institutional investors.
+LLC now owns 155,081 shares of the retailer’s stock worth $61,361,000 after purchasing an additional 5,434 shares in the last quarter.
+Finally, Blue Fin Capital Inc. lifted its position in shares of Costco Wholesale by 2.5% during the second quarter.
+Blue Fin Capital Inc. now owns 10,106 shares of the retailer’s stock worth $3,998,000 after purchasing an additional 244 shares in the last quarter.
+62.38% of the stock is currently owned by institutional investors and hedge funds.

-Several analysts have recently issued reports on COST shares.
-Deutsche Bank Aktiengesellschaft lifted their target price on shares of Costco Wholesale from $352.00 to $363.00 and gave the company a “hold” rating in a research report on Friday, May 28th.
-Barclays boosted their price target on shares of Costco Wholesale from $400.00 to $450.00 and gave the stock an “overweight” rating in a research report on Friday, May 28th.
-They noted that the move was a valuation call.
-Raymond James boosted their price target on shares of Costco Wholesale from $415.00 to $460.00 and gave the stock an “outperform” rating in a research report on Thursday, August 5th.
-Royal Bank of Canada boosted their price target on shares of Costco Wholesale from $425.00 to $453.00 and gave the stock an “outperform” rating in a research report on Friday, May 28th.
-Finally, Telsey Advisory Group boosted their price target on shares of Costco Wholesale from $440.00 to $465.00 and gave the stock an “outperform” rating in a research report on Thursday, August 5th.
-Eight research analysts have rated the stock with a hold rating and sixteen have issued a buy rating to the company.
-The company has a consensus rating of “Buy” and a consensus price target of $420.00.
+In related news, EVP James C. Klauer sold 5,000 shares of the company’s stock in a transaction dated Monday, June 14th.
+The shares were sold at an average price of $380.53, for a total value of $1,902,650.00.
+Following the completion of the sale, the executive vice president now owns 51,627 shares of the company’s stock, valued at $19,645,622.31.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, VP Timothy L. Rose sold 4,000 shares of the company’s stock in a transaction dated Monday, June 28th.
+The stock was sold at an average price of $396.14, for a total transaction of $1,584,560.00.
+Following the completion of the sale, the vice president now directly owns 26,625 shares of the company’s stock, valued at approximately $10,547,227.50.
+The disclosure for this sale can be found here.
+Insiders sold 15,500 shares of company stock valued at $6,085,585 in the last ninety days.
+Corporate insiders own 0.22% of the company’s stock.

-Costco Wholesale (NASDAQ:COST) last announced its quarterly earnings data on Wednesday, May 26th.
-The retailer reported $2.75 EPS for the quarter, beating the Zacks’ consensus estimate of $2.28 by $0.47.
+Costco Wholesale (NASDAQ:COST) last announced its quarterly earnings results on Wednesday, May 26th.
+The retailer reported $2.75 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.28 by $0.47.
 Costco Wholesale had a net margin of 2.53% and a return on equity of 27.30%.
-The company had revenue of $44.38 billion for the quarter, compared to the consensus estimate of $43.82 billion.
-During the same period in the prior year, the firm posted $1.89 EPS.
-The company’s quarterly revenue was up 21.8% compared to the same quarter last year.
-Equities research analysts anticipate that Costco Wholesale Co. will post 10.55 earnings per share for the current fiscal year.
+The company had revenue of $44.38 billion during the quarter, compared to the consensus estimate of $43.82 billion.
+During the same quarter in the previous year, the company posted $1.89 earnings per share.
+The company’s revenue for the quarter was up 21.8% compared to the same quarter last year.
+As a group, equities analysts forecast that Costco Wholesale Co. will post 10.55 earnings per share for the current fiscal year.

-The business also recently announced a quarterly dividend, which will be paid on Friday, August 13th.
-Stockholders of record on Friday, July 30th will be issued a $0.79 dividend.
-This represents a $3.16 annualized dividend and a dividend yield of 0.71%.
-The ex-dividend date is Thursday, July 29th.
-Costco Wholesale’s payout ratio is 35.71%.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, August 13th.
+Investors of record on Friday, July 30th will be issued a $0.79 dividend.
+This represents a $3.16 annualized dividend and a yield of 0.71%.
+The ex-dividend date of this dividend is Thursday, July 29th.
+Costco Wholesale’s payout ratio is currently 35.71%.

-In related news, VP Patrick J. Callans sold 2,500 shares of the stock in a transaction on Monday, June 7th.
-The shares were sold at an average price of $384.31, for a total transaction of $960,775.00.
-Following the completion of the sale, the vice president now owns 59,718 shares in the company, valued at approximately $22,950,224.58.
-The sale was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
-Also, EVP James C. Klauer sold 5,000 shares of the stock in a transaction on Monday, June 14th.
-The stock was sold at an average price of $380.53, for a total transaction of $1,902,650.00.
-Following the sale, the executive vice president now owns 51,627 shares of the company’s stock, valued at approximately $19,645,622.31.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 15,500 shares of company stock valued at $6,085,585.
-Company insiders own 0.22% of the company’s stock.
+A number of research analysts have recently commented on the stock.
+Raymond James boosted their target price on shares of Costco Wholesale from $415.00 to $460.00 and gave the stock an “outperform” rating in a research report on Thursday, August 5th.
+Robert W. Baird lifted their price target on shares of Costco Wholesale from $415.00 to $430.00 and gave the stock an “outperform” rating in a research note on Friday, May 28th.
+Royal Bank of Canada lifted their price target on shares of Costco Wholesale from $425.00 to $453.00 and gave the stock an “outperform” rating in a research note on Friday, May 28th.
+Loop Capital lifted their price target on shares of Costco Wholesale from $455.00 to $500.00 and gave the stock a “buy” rating in a research note on Thursday, August 5th.
+Finally, MKM Partners lifted their price target on shares of Costco Wholesale from $336.00 to $385.00 and gave the stock a “neutral” rating in a research note on Friday, July 9th.
+Eight investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the stock.
+The stock presently has an average rating of “Buy” and a consensus target price of $420.00.

 Costco Wholesale Corp. engages in the operation of membership warehouses.
 Its product categories include food and sundries, hardlines, fresh foods, softlines, and ancillary.
 It operates through the following segments: Unites States Operations, Canadian Operations, and Other International Operations.
 The company was founded by James D.